-This blog is one in a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.
+This blog is part of a series aimed to help you book a comedian for your bar, restaurant, corporate event, or bris.

 Not all businesses are the same.